simonc-xi/COMP2406-Project/README.txt

 5. Introduction of current working progress:
-		- Finished all the basic outlooks for the html part.
+	- Create a basic node server that servers static html page about the project-in #1 Allows users to redirect to different web page.

+	- Support basic AJAX interaction between user and server,ex ,user can send the post request ,and json files that contains username and password to the server through the login page.
+After the server receives the username and password, it will validate it, and stores user infor in the local. then send back the user page back to client.
-		- Created the website icon.
+	-
-		- Use navigation bar made the website looks better.
-		- Import the JavaScript to validate user input and button redirection test out. if the user search is empty, it will alarm the user to enter something to search for.
-		- Try to extract the movie name from the movie json files(you can test it by uncomment the Homepage.js line 8, it will extract some movie title)